-Melissa is one half of the fiber arts duo that runs Hello Purl.
-She has been carding and creating textured art yarns since she began spinning in 2010.
+Melissa has been carding and creating textured art yarns since she began spinning in 2010.
 She loves to blend colors and textures in her fiber work.
-She also knits, weaves, does hand embroidery and mixed media art focusing on stitching and textile incorporation.
-In addition to her fiber arts business Hello Purl Melissa enjoys spending time on her little homestead with her husband, two boys, small flock of chickens and four cats.
+She has been exploring all aspects of fiber arts with needle felting, hand weaving and embroidery.
+She also loves to knit with chunky art yarns and on needles larger than US 10.
+In addition to her love for fiber arts, Melissa enjoys spending time in nature or on her little homestead with her husband, two boys, chickens and cats.

 Kelly Brandt – Lake Odessa, MI